nikkijuk/nikkijuk.github.io/README.md

 No, not once more this technical stuff, but how enable people to work together better.

+Or just see video [Teresa Amabile - The Progress Principle](https://www.youtube.com/watch?v=XD6N8bsjOEE&t=935s)

+which says for example:

+"dissatisfaction leads to slower revenue growth and lower profitability, in other words,  employee engagement drives the bottom line" - Teresa Amabile

 ## Backing Mobile: what can cloud do for mobile?

 [slides](https://nikkijuk.github.io/backingmobile/)